A gorgeous black diamond ring with sidestones and paved shanks – Leibish.

 In Asian culture, the color black is often associated with bad luck and death.
 As you can imagine, black diamond jewelry isn’t that well received in this part of the world.
 At the end of the day, whether a black diamond has a positive or negative meaning really depends on the society we live in.

-Compared to other fancy colored diamonds with pink or green hues, black diamonds aren’t as rare but that doesn’t mean that these are stones that are easily found in mines around the world.
+Compared to other fancy colored diamonds with pink or green hues, black diamonds aren’t as rare but that doesn’t mean that these stones are easily found in mines around the world.
 In fact, natural black diamonds are only found in Brazil and central Africa.

 This may come as a surprise since black diamonds are often classified as low quality industrial diamonds (bort) that are abundant in nature.
 However, diamonds (carbonado) that have an extremely high amount of inclusions and clusters of graphite are relatively rare compared to colorless diamonds.